- Learning about the personal innovation imperative, and aligning purpose

 - Being customer-centric and getting to know the customer

-Educators play a critical role in developing and supporting young peoples transition to an increasingly complex and uncertain workplace – a workplace that demands new skills, tools and mindset to help flourish.
+Educators play a critical role in developing and supporting young people's transition to an increasingly complex and uncertain workplace – one that demands new skills, tools and mindset to help flourish.

 The Common Purpose Collective was founded in 2016 with the intention of making it easy for business to make a positive difference to the lives of their stakeholders.

 Darren, himself, enjoys working on both big, complex business problems at enterprise level.
 He has worked with the likes of NAB, Westpac and Australia Post.
 Equally, Darren also find the greatest satisfaction to help new ventures founders bridge the gap between good ideas and outstanding execution on solutions that are desirable, viable and feasible.

 Dylan is a seasoned educator with a decade of global experience in education.
 His focus is on the intersection of higher education and best practice online and experiential learning design.